bradbell/at_cascade/readme.rst

 sample         Posterior samples of the fixed and random effects predict        Avgint results correspsonding sample table and this fit_node
 ===========    ============================================================

+Dismod_at Wish List
+###################
+The following changes to dismod_at would make at_cascade easier to implement and would make its output easier to understand:

+- Change the dismod_at option table parent_node to fit_node.
+- Option to hold out all integrands that require the ode
+- Option to hold out individual integrands
+- Option to randomly sub-sample data for an integrand.
+- Option to to use a particular density for all data; e.g., students.